clazarom/TADHack2016-Smart-Fridge/Raspbery Pi B+/README.md

 # Raspberry Pi B+ - JS Node

 The Raspbery Pi is the house fridge interface.
 We implemented a JS Node to work as the inhouse interaction with our services.
 At this point the node is capable of:
+- Show the contents of the fridge (video from a camera) when another client video calls the fridge
 - Show a list of current missing ingredients
-- Show a lit of the week's cleaning duties.
+- Show a list of the week's cleaning duties.
 This list is to be updated every Monday (in the code, we inclue an "It's Monday" button to emulate the beginint of a new week), and will:
       - Assign each person to a new task in an orderly manner
       - Send an email to all the residents (using Telestax)
-- Include some sample Telestax function: a send message dialog and call/hangup buttons
+- Include some sample Telestax functions: a send message dialog and call/hangup buttons

 # Requriements
+## 1. TELESTAX
 	To run any of the WebRTC capabilites (and well... the project itself), you need to have a Telestax account (https://tadhack.restcomm.com/#/login).
 In this account we have configured the:
   - Users and their passwords.
   - Clients (with their number).
   - Projects to respond to the Raspberry Pi actions